airbytehq/airbyte/docs/connector-development/connector-builder-ui/authentication.md

 # Authentication

-Authentication allows the connection to check whether it has sufficient permission to fetch data.
+Authentication allows the connector to check whether it has sufficient permission to fetch data and communicate its identity to the API.
 The authentication feature provides a secure way to configure authentication using a variety of methods.

 The credentials itself (e.g. username and password) are _not_ specified as part of the connector, instead they are part of the configuration that is specified by the end user when setting up a source based on the connector.
 During development, it's possible to provide testing credentials in the "Testing values" menu, but those are not saved along with the connector.
 Credentials that are part of the source configuration are stored in a secure way in your Airbyte instance while the connector configuration is saved in the regular database.